 Group uses the latest technology and the latest technology processes that meet environmental standards and help reduce the negative impact on the environment (for example, the Group uses the paper packaging materials instead of plastic in most of its stores).
-In 2015, the Group reduced the usage of heat energy by 12 percent.
-Consumption of electricity increased by 6%, when the store area increased by 7%.
-Water consumption reduced by 18%.
+In 2016, the Group's consumption of electricity increased by 1%, when the store area increased by 7%.
+Consumption of water and heat energy grew in porportion to increased area of stores (by 7-8%).